alexibro/PricesCodeChallenge/README.md

 Travis file has been included, which passes the tests and builds the image.
 (and uploads them to the Docker Hub uncommenting the .travis.yml lines).

+## Architecture

+The requirements have been kept simple but structure has been implemented thinking about future application growth.

+Two implementations of the getPrices method have been provided at the service layer:

+* Recovering all the prices of the database and applying a filtering in the service, transferring all the business logic to this layer, leaving the repository as a "simple" connector to the database

+* Using the names of the methods provided by Spring Data to query the database and directly obtain the expected result

+The implementation has been carried out keeping the focus on SOLID principles throughout the development.

 ## Deployment:

 ### Multi-stage Dockerfile